The United States Is Close To A Recession

 Reality

-: If you count total non-farm payroll and then add the 20% of working Americans (farm payroll) & private household employees, then we have 153 million-plus people working.
+: If you count the total non-farm payroll and then add the 20% of working Americans (farm payroll) & private household employees, we have 153 million-plus people working.
 Unemployment claims are at 4-decade lows.
 Job openings are at 5.6 million.
 If someone you know, who was fired in 2008, has sat home for 8 years, thumbing their nose at the job market because it doesn’t pay enough, that is on them.
-We lost 8.8 million jobs in the Great Recession but created over 16.2 million since then, and almost all of them have been full-time jobs.
+We lost 8.8 million jobs in the Great Recession but created over 16.2 million since then; almost all of them have been full-time jobs.
 Please circle the timeline where we lost 96 million workers who are now looking for work!

 d7a0ade619e59cd79ea9989289063e62